 On the other hand, here’s the 50-day exponential moving average of SPY:

 At first glance, the simple and exponential moving average look identical.
-Look closely, however, and you’ll see that the exponential moving average follows the price action more closely.
+Look closely, however, and you’ll see that the EMA stock follows the price action more closely.
 This is primarily due to the fact that the exponential moving average places a higher weight on recent price action.

 Simple and exponential moving averages may seem identical, but there is a difference, namely that exponential moving averages follow the price action of stocks more closely than simple moving averages.
 They are harder to calculate, but it’s sometimes worth the additional math when you are using moving averages to analyze charts and trends.